 What is Cyber Monday?

-Cyber Monday is an online-only sales event (hence the name ‘cyber’) falling the Monday following Black Friday, meaning this year it falls on the 26th November 2018.
+Cyber Monday is an online-only sales event (hence the name ‘cyber’) falling the Monday following Black Friday.

-The event started more recently, in 2005 to be precise, when the The National Retail Federation noticed an increase in sales on this particular Monday after Thanksgiving.
-It’s said that this increase was a result of a widespread realisation and panic that Christmas is only round the corner, with consumers using their work computers to shop for Christmas gifts online.
+The event started more recently, in 2005 to be precise, when the National Retail Federation noticed an increase in sales on this particular Monday after Thanksgiving.
+It’s said that this increase was a result of a widespread realisation and panic that Christmas is only around the corner.
+With consumers using their work computers to shop for Christmas gifts online.
 Similarly to Black Friday, Cyber Monday has also made its way over to the UK.

 What is the difference between Black Friday and Cyber Monday?